microsoftgraph/microsoft-graph-docs-contrib/concepts/permissions_reference.md

 - Update group owner
 - Manage license assignments
 - Define schema extensions on applications
+> **Note**:
-- **Note**: No rights to reset user passwords
+> - No rights to reset user passwords
-- **Note**: No rights to delete resources (including users or groups)
+> - No rights to delete resources (including users or groups)
-- **Note**: Specifically excludes create or update for resources not listed above.
+> - Specifically excludes create or update for resources not listed above.
 This includes: application, oAauth2Permissiongrant, appRoleAssignment, device, servicePrincipal, organization, domains, and so on.

 ### Example usage